 Alcatraz Island | Book Tickets Here

-Sunset and cocktails at Top of the Mark
+Sunset and Cocktails at the Top of the Mark

 Walk-ins are welcomed.
-We have shown up to stand online before sunset and were seen at a fantastic table by the window.
-If you’re only in San Francisco for the day, definitely make reservations.
+We showed up to stand online before sunset and were seen at a fantastic table by the window.
+If you’re only in San Francisco for the day, make reservations.

 The neighborhood of North Beach is known as the “Little Italy” of San Francisco.
 Tons of old-school Italian restaurants, cafes, and shops.
 Super charming and what some say is “old San Francisco”.

 While there are a few steep hills, you can start your journey and exploration of North Beach from Fisherman’s Wharf.
-Take Columbus Avenue straight to North Beach and then continue all the way to Chinatown.
+Take Columbus Avenue straight to North Beach and then continue to Chinatown.

 Did you know that San Francisco Chinatown is the oldest Chinatown in North America?
 It’s also the largest outside of Asia.
 This is a fun area with Asian architecture, Chinese lanterns swaying above streets, murals, and delicious restaurants.